 Harris Distillery & The Shiant Isles Puffin Tour

-SeaSkye Marine are delighted to be working alongside Harris Distillery to offer a full day island hopping adventure.
+SeaSkye Tours are delighted to be working alongside Harris Distillery to offer a full day island hopping adventure.

-Departing from Stein Jetty at 9am, we sail directly over to Tarbet for the 11am distillery tour.
+Departing from Redwood House Hotel at 9am, we sail directly over to Tarbet for the 11am distillery tour.
 With possibilities on our crossing of seeing a variety of marine and bird life such as dolphins, puffins, gannets and minke whales, the adventure begins right away!
-The dramatic scenery of a lesser seen part of Skye’s coastline and the approaching landscape of Harris is always changing and never disappoints even on the greyest of days.
+The dramatic scenery of a lesser seen part of Skye’s coastline and the approaching landscape of Harris is always changing and never disappoints even on the greyest of days, we will pass the Ascrib Islands which often hosts a sea eagle and many of seals.

 Harris Distillery has become a gin sensation, winning the Scottish Gin Distillery of the Year award in 2018.
 Their reputation exceeds the delicate balance of sugar kelp and copper leaf in the gin to the ocean inspired bottle design.
 The bottle was modelled to capture the ripples of the seas from the picture-perfect Harris beach, Luskentyre.
 Since opening in October 2015, the distillery has maintained its community- oriented approach which is reflected in the staff and tours spirit.
 True highland hospitality.